Almost Naked Animals: Toys and merchandising

-The Licensing Shop has signed products in the US market for Almost Naked Animals.
-Freeze has secured rights for t-shirts, fashion tops and hoodies in all sizes while ABG Accessories will be making cold weather accessories, spring and summer headwear and rainwear including umbrellas and slickers for the show.
-In 2012 Cafepress agreed to make Almost Naked Animals plushies, water bottles, t-shirts, and more merchandise is being made.
+In 2011, The Licensing Shop signed products in the US market for Almost Naked Animals.
+Freeze secured rights for t-shirts, fashion tops and hoodies in all sizes while ABG Accessories produced cold weather accessories, spring and summer headwear and rainwear including umbrellas and slickers for the show.
+In 2012, Cafepress agreed to make Almost Naked Animals plushies, water bottles and T-shirts.

 Online game

-In January 2012 it was announced that 9 Story and Game Pill were creating an Almost Naked Animals online game entitled "Cabana Craze."
+In January 2012, it was announced that 9 Story and Game Pill were creating an Almost Naked Animals online game entitled "Cabana Craze."
 The game was released on September 25, 2012 and can be found at CabanaCraze.com.